-Interest income increased by \$0.2 million to \$1.0 million for the three months ended January 31, 2004 from \$0.8 million for the same period in the prior fiscal year.
-The increase in interest income is a result of a higher average cash balance during the second quarter of fiscal year 2004 as compared to the same period in the prior fiscal year.
+Interest income increased by \$0.1 million to \$0.8 million for the three months ended April 30, 2004 from \$0.7 million for the same period in the prior fiscal year.
+The increase in interest income is a result of a higher average cash balance during the third quarter of fiscal year 2004 as compared to the same period in the prior fiscal year.
 The increase in the average cash balance is primarily a result of the sale of approximately 3.2 million shares of Overture Services, Inc. common stock by the Company's AltaVista subsidiary during the fourth quarter of fiscal 2003 and the first quarter of fiscal 2004.

-Interest (expense), recovery net totaled \$(0.4) million for the three months ended January 31, 2004, as compared to a net expense of \$(25.7) million for the same period in the prior fiscal year.
-Interest expense for the three months ended January 31, 2004 primarily relates to imputed interest expense on the Company's stadium obligation, in connection with the Company's amended stadium sponsorship agreement, as well as interest expense on a term loan of the Company's SalesLink subsidiary.
-For the three months ended January 31, 2003, the interest expense of \$25.7 million primarily related to an unfavorable fair market value adjustment of approximately \$24.7 million due to the increase in value of the obligation to the former holders of the Series C Preferred Stock (the "Holders") as well as interest payments to the Holders due to the delayed delivery obligation with respect to the PCCW shares.
+Interest (expense) recovery, net totaled \$(0.5) million for the three months ended April 30, 2004, as compared to an expense of \$(0.4) million for the same period in the prior fiscal year.
+Interest expense for the three months ended April 30, 2004 and April 30, 2003 primarily relate to imputed interest expense on the Company's stadium obligation, in connection with the Company's amended stadium sponsorship agreement, as well as interest expense on a term loan of the Company's SalesLink subsidiary.